BastelPichi/compatibility/brightway.md

   - CH340
   - FT232RL
   - CP2102
+  - For the Mac: I did it with a generic PL2303HX (which is old and not really supported anymore on Windows, but turned out OK an the Mac)
 - Should have either:
   - Pre-attached cable, or
   - Pin headers for DuPont connections